fuzzwizard/jscheme/README.md

 An implementation of scheme in Javascript.

+Features:
+- REPL
+- Code execution
+- ????

-> Note: This is a project for fun.
+> Note: This is a silly project.
 Probably don't use this.